Shinya (musician)

-Shinya Yamada (山田 真矢, Yamada Shin'ya), better known by his mononymous stage name Shinya (真矢), is a Japanese musician, media personality and entrepreneur.
-He is best known as the drummer of the rock band Luna Sea since 1989.
-He released the solo album No Sticks in 1997, and has supported other recording acts such as Maki Ohguro, Nanase Aikawa, Kyosuke Himuro, and Miyavi.
-Shinya has also done session work for a variety of artists.
+Shinya Yamada (山田 真矢, Yamada Shin'ya) was a Japanese musician, media personality and businessman.
+He is best known as the drummer of the rock band Luna Sea from 1989 to their disbandment in 2000, and again from their 2010 reunion until his death from cancer in 2026.

+He released the solo album No Sticks in 1997, and supported live or session work of other recording acts such as Maki Ohguro, Nanase Aikawa, Kyosuke Himuro, Sugizo, Creature Creature, Yellow Fried Chickenz, and D's Asagi.
 Luna Sea are regarded as one of the most influential bands in the visual kei scene.
-In addition to his former pupil Jun-ji (Siam Shade), musicians such as Pierre Nakano (Ling Tosite Sigure), Shinya (Dir En Grey), and Satoyasu Shomura (Alexandros) have cited Shinya as an influence.
+In addition to his former pupils Jun-ji (Siam Shade) and Satoyasu Shomura (Alexandros), musicians such as Pierre Nakano (Ling Tosite Sigure), Shinya (Dir En Grey), and Naoki (Deathgaze) have cited Shinya as an influence.

 Early life

-Shinya grew up in a family with two older brothers, an older sister, and a younger step-brother from his father's second marriage.
+Shinya was born in Hadano, Kanagawa, on January 13, 1970.
+He grew up in a family with two older brothers, an older sister, and a younger step-brother from his father's second marriage.
 His family were Noh performers, and Shinya was forced to practice the art from the age of three until sixth grade.
 He was also trained in the traditional Japanese taiko drums as a child.
 Shinya attended Shiritsu Honchō Kindergarten, Shiritsu Suehiro Elementary, Honchō Junior High, and Kanagawa Kenritsu Isehara High.

 In high school, he became best friends with Sugizo, whose stage name Shinya originally coined as a nickname.
 Shinya was originally interested in motorcycles, but switched to drums at the age of 15 after seeing girls surrounding a band at a high school festival.
 He immediately asked his parents for a drum set and, believing it better than a motorcycle, they bought him a used one.
 He was able to play 8- and 16-beats simply by imitating what he saw on television.
 However, Shinya said the used kit was not enough and he soon went to a store to buy his first real kit.
 Coincidentally, Sugizo was at the music store in Ochanomizu and helped him make his selection.
 Already determined to become a professional musician, he successfully convinced his parents to take out a loan for the expensive drum kit.